List of religious sites: Hinduism

-The temple is the richest pilgrimage center, after the Padmanabhaswamy Temple in Thiruvananthapuram, Kerala, of any faith (at more than INR 50,000 crore) and the most-visited place of worship in the world.
-The temple is visited by about 50,000 to 100,000 pilgrims daily (30 to 40 million people annually on average), while on special occasions and festivals, like the annual Brahmotsavam, the number of pilgrims shoots up to 500,000, making it the most-visited holy place in the world.
+It is most-visited place of worship in the world.
+The temple is visited by about 50,000 to 100,000 pilgrims daily (30 to 40 million people annually on average), while on special occasions and festivals, like the annual brahmotsavam, the number of pilgrims shoots up to 500,000.

-There are yearly pilgrimage gatherings such as Kumbh Mela Pilgrimage(3-year or 12), Shabarimala Pilgrimage, Kottiyoor Vysakha Pilgrimage where in thousands of people gather in a certain period of a year for pilgrimage.
+There are yearly pilgrimage gatherings such as Kumbh Mela Pilgrimage (3-year or 12), Shabarimala Pilgrimage, Kottiyoor Vysakha Pilgrimage where in thousands of people gather in a certain period of a year for pilgrimage.

 Jainism

-The Palitana temples on Mount Shatrunjaya, located by the city of Palitana, in Bhavnagar district, Gujarat, India are considered one of the holiest places for Jains.
+The Palitana temples on Mount Shatrunjaya, located by the city of Palitana, in Bhavnagar district, Gujarat, India, are considered one of the holiest places for Jains.
 Jains believes that a visit to this group of temples is essential once in a lifetime to achieve nirvana or salvation, although many Jains frequent it many times in their lifestyle.

 Shikharji or Śrī Sammed Śikharjī (श्री सम्मेद शिखरजी), also known as the Parasnath Hill, located in Giridih district in Jharkhand, India, is a major Jain pilgrimage destination and is one of the most sacred place for Jains in the world.
 According to Jain belief, twenty of the twenty-four Tirthankaras (teachers of the Jains) attained Moksha (Nirvana) from this place.
-Parasnath Hill, with a height of 1,350 metres (4,430 ft)), is the highest mountain in the state of Jharkhand.
+Parasnath Hill, with a height of 1,350 metres (4,430 ft), is the highest mountain in the state of Jharkhand.

 The number of Tirthankars who attained nirvana at Shri Sammet Shikharji is 20.
 For each of them there is a shrine on the hill.

 The hill is also known as Parasnath, a name derived from Parshva, the 23rd Tirthankara who attained Nirvana there.
 The present temple is not very old, although the idol in the main temple is ancient.
-The Sanskrit inscriptions at the foot of the images indicate that they were installed in the temple in 1678 AD.
+The Sanskrit inscriptions at the foot of the images indicate that they were installed in the temple in 1678 CE.

-Archaeologists believe some of the existing temple edifices on Parasnath Hill date from 1765 AD although the place is of greater antiquity.
+Archaeologists believe some of the existing temple edifices on Parasnath Hill date from 1765 CE although the place is of greater antiquity.
 It is certain that the present edifices replace older edifices, which were demolished.
 Jain temples are often pulled down and re-built.